ale-cia/PictureThis/README.md

 ### Installing

 Steps to get the development environment running.
+Here are the SQL database tables.

 ```sql
 CREATE TABLE "users" (